 3. Making Return to Office (RTO) Mandatory

-In a letter that’s making its rounds on the internet, Elon Musk sent an ultimatum to his employees, stating:
+In a letter that made rounds on the internet, Elon Musk sent an ultimatum to his employees, stating:

 “Everyone at Tesla is required to spend a minimum of 40 hours in the office per week.
 Moreover, the office must be where your actual colleagues are located, not some remote pseudo office.
 If you don’t show up, we will assume you have resigned.”

-This is no doubt a hash approach, and not one recommended.
+This is no doubt a harsh approach and not one recommended.
 But employers should consider the impact of requiring employees to be back in the office five days a week.
-Simply requiring employees to return to the office without more increases the chances of employees leaving their jobs, according to a recent study by The Myers-Briggs Company.
+Simply requiring employees to return to the office increases the chances of employees leaving their jobs, according to a recent study.

 Instead of Musk’s blunt force approach, employers would be more successful in bringing teams back into the office by focusing on personality preferences.
 By better understanding your employees, their personalities, and their personal situations, you’ll have the data necessary to ensure a smooth return to the office.

-Based on employee interactions, performance, and feedback, organizational leaders should continue to refine, test, and retest return-to-office policies and procedures, ensuring that their policies evolve while satisfying employees’ needs.
+Based on employee interactions, performance, and feedback, organizational leaders should continue to refine, test, and retest return to office strategies, policies, and procedures, ensuring that their policies evolve while satisfying employees’ needs.